dgcamblor/UMIvar/Doctorado/ctDNA methylation overview.md

 - Los cambios epigenéticos son más frecuentes y universales que las mutaciones.
 - El ctDNA mantiene muchos de estos cambios.

 Epigenetic changes are more frequent and universal than genetic alterations in cancer, and ctDNA retains much of these changes, therefore making them suitable for MRD detection [@johnstonEpigeneticLiquidBiopsies2023a].
+This key characteristic **holds great value for tumor-agnostic assays**; in fact, some of the most relevant commercial assays (LUNAR-1, etc.) incorporate methylation biomarkers.

 A study in 51 metastatic cancer patients (INSPIRE trial) showed that cancer specific methylation (CSM, using cf-MeDIPseq) predicted OS and PFS comparably to mutation concentration (MC) in ctDNA, both tumor-naïve approaches.
-Adding in the short fragment fraction (SFF) determination to the CSM, OS and PFS could be predicted better than the gold-standard MC.
+Adding in the short fragment fraction (SFF) determination to the CSM, OS and PFS could be predicted better than the gold-standard MC. ^31c690

 Un estudio en [[cáncer de mama]] localizado identificó como la detección de cfDNA a través de los patrones de metilación del cfDNA con una sensibilidad del 80% y una especificidad del 97%.